Introduction

 Clinical Features

 Patients will present with vague symptoms of abdominal pain, nausea, fever or rigors, weight loss, and bloating.
-Cases should be suspected in patients with a history of recent travel (<6 months) to an endemic region.
+Cases should be suspected in particular for patients with a history of recent travel (<6 months) to an endemic region.

 Investigations

-Ultrasound imaging will reveal poor-defined lesions which can be further characterised by CT imaging.
+Ultrasound imaging will reveal poor-defined lesions, which can be further characterised by CT imaging.

 Management